dcgerard/mouthwash_sims/README.md

-Reproducing Results of MOUTHWASH results in Gerard and Stephens (2016)
+Reproducing MOUTHWASH results in Gerard and Stephens (2016)
 ================

 Introduction